People

 University of Pittsburgh, PA, USA

 Lauren is a clinical and research psychologist who studies the cognitive and neural mechanisms of anxiety.
-We work together on a project that Lauren leads and that spans across several labs across North America, on the longitudinal effects of COVID-19 on mental wellbeing.
+We work together on a project that Lauren leads and that spans across several labs across North America, on the longitudinal effects of COVID-19 on mental wellbeing (Breaux et al., 2024).

 Karla Holmboe